itsfrank/MinecraftHDL/README.md

 $ git pull origin master
 ```

-## 6. Branch out from main and have fun!
+## 6. Branch out from master and have fun!